-In Accounts table, on selection of foreign currency account, system will show Currency section and fetch Account Currency and Exchange Rate automatically.
+In the Accounts table, on selection of foreign currency account, system will show Currency section and fetch Account Currency and Exchange Rate automatically.
 You can change / modify the Exchange Rate later manually.
 Debit / Credit amount should be entered in Account Currency, system will calculate and show the Debit / Credit amount in Company Currency automatically.

-In General Ledger, system shows debit / credit amount in both currency if filtered by an Account and Account Currency is different from Company Currency.
+In General Ledger, system shows debit/credit amount in both currency if filtered by an Account and Account Currency is different from Company Currency.

-In Accounts Receivable / Payable report, system shows all the amounts in Party / Account Currency.
+In Accounts Receivable/Payable report, system shows all the amounts in Party/Account Currency.